Business as usual: Most Switches are unaffected by COVID-19 Find out more

 Many car play vehicles are to be found out there, with the manufacturers being (listed in alphabetical order) Abarth, Acura, Aston Martin, Audi, Bentley, Cadillac Chery, Chevrolet, Chrysler, Citroën, DS Automobiles, Ferrari, Fiat, Ford, Genesis, GMC, Haima, Holden, Honda, Hyundai, Jeep, KIA, Lamborghini, The Lincoln Motor Company, Maserati, Mercedes Benz, MG Motor, Mini, Mitsubishi Motors, Nissan, Opel, Peugeot, Porsche, Renault, Roewe, Sert, Škoda, Subaru, Suzuki, Vauxhall, Volkswagen, and Volvo.
 Visit Apple’s official website for a complete list of models supporting CarPlay.

 As for Model 3, it is a smaller, simpler, and (by far!) more affordable EV.
 According to Tesla Motors, it is “designed to be the safest car in its class”.
-It features automatic emergency braking and collision avoidance, eight airbags, 60/40 split folding rear seats, and electronic stability and traction control.
-Also provided are a 15″ touchscreen with onboard maps and navigation, Wi-Fi and LTE internet connectivity, keyless entry and dual zone climate control system, voice activated controls, FM/Internet streaming radio, and a center console with open storage and two USB ports.
+It features automatic emergency braking and collision avoidance, eight airbags, 60/40 split-folding rear seats, and electronic stability and traction control.
+Also provided are a 15″ touchscreen with onboard maps and navigation, Wi-Fi and LTE internet connectivity, keyless entry and dual-zone climate control system, voice-activated controls, FM/Internet streaming radio, and a centre console with open storage and two USB ports.

 As for which EV is best, we’ll leave that to your judgment.